 Directed by Fabio Falzarano

 What is reality?
 How a person should find what is real for him?
 OBLON sheds light on it.
 It is really engaging to see the way director has shown the journey of a man in different perspectives.
-There are no such words like OBLON in the English dictionary.
-The word has been created by the director.
+There is no word called OBLON in the English dictionary.
+This is a new word created by the director.
 The variations with the letters present in OBLON are a portrayal how multifarious the society is.

 The OBLON is a blend of multiple genres.
 It has mystery, suspense and drama.
 There is a tension present throughout the film.
 This somehow binds the short in an interesting fashion.
 However, its multifarious approach didn’t harm the film to convey its main message.
 The tension brings certain amount of artistic flavor into it.